espoirMur/my-blog-gastby/content/blog/migrate-pip-to-poetry/index.md

 ---
-title :  How I break up with pip and fall in love with poetry my new girlfriend. date : 2021-10-17T15:33:42
+title :  How I break up with pip and fall in love with poetry , my new girlfriend. date : 2021-10-17T15:33:42
 description: How to migrate a python project from pip to poetry published : True
+featuredimage:
+  src: "./picture-pip-poetry.jpeg"
+  alt: "Migrating pip to poetry "
 ---

 I have recently stumbled across [poetry](https://python-poetry.org/) new dependency management for python and decided to give it a try.